jardindunoix/apply_digital_rodrigo_javier_garrido_dagle/README.md

 * dependency injection with dagger hilt
 * I try to emulate the flow with special branches

+* Do I had to deal with problems? for sure!
+    - The Swipe-to-Delete funcionality is depreated in some parts, so a had to ivestigate how to solve it.
+    - Also I had some issues with the unit test: solved it in the directories structure

 * I hope to demonstrate enough.

 # Greetings!!!